elucian/bee/draft/builder.md

 **Note:**

-A cluster builder can create also a hash table.
+A set builder can create also a hash map.